mcpython4-coding/Documentation/mcpython/common/item/AbstractItem.md

         function get_block(self) -> str

+        function on_player_interact(
-        function on_player_interact(self, player, block, button, modifiers) -> bool
+                self, player, block, button: int, modifiers: int, itemstack, previous ) -> bool:

-            called when the player tries to use the item
+            Called when the player tries to use the item by pressing a mouse button
             :param player: the player interacting
-            :param block: the block in focus, may be None
+            :param block: the block in focus, may be None if no block is in range
             :param button: the button used
             :param modifiers: the modifiers used
+            :param itemstack: the itemstack used
+            :param previous: the precious block position hit with, or None if no block was hit
             :return: if default logic should be interrupted
-            todo: add an exact_hit-parameter
+            todo: pass full hit info into here

         function on_block_broken_with(self, itemstack, player, block)